 by John David Clark, Sr.

-“In those days, John the Baptizer appeared, preaching in the wilderness of Judea and saying, ‘Repent!
-The kingdom of heaven is at hand!’
-This is what was spoken by Isaiah the prophet, saying: ‘A voice crying in the wilderness, ‘Prepare the way of the Lord!
-Make His paths straight!”’
+“In those days, John the Baptizer appeared, preaching in the wilderness of Judea and saying, “Repent!
+The kingdom of heaven is at hand!”
+This is what was spoken by Isaiah the prophet, saying, “A voice crying in the wilderness, ‘Prepare the way of the Lord!
+Make His paths straight!’”
 This John had clothing of camel hair, and a leather belt around his loins, and his food was locusts and wild honey.
 At that time, Jerusalem and all Judea, as well as the whole region around Jordan, were coming out to him and were being baptized in the Jordan by him, confessing their sins.
-But when he saw many of the Pharisees and Sadducees coming for his baptism, he told them, ‘Brood of vipers!
+But when he saw many of the Pharisees and Sadducees coming for his baptism, he told them, “Brood of vipers!
 Who warned you to flee from the coming wrath?
-Produce fruit worthy of repentance, and don’t think to say to yourselves, “We have Abraham as our father.”
+Produce fruit worthy of repentance, and don’t think to say to yourselves, ‘We have Abraham as our father.’
 I tell you that God is able to raise up children to Abraham from these stones!
 Even now, the ax is laid at the root of the trees.
 Every tree, therefore, not bearing good fruit is cut down and cast into the fire!
 I indeed baptize you with water at repentance, but after me comes the one who is mightier than I, whose sandals I am not worthy to remove.
 He will baptize you with holy Spirit.
-His winnowing fork is in his hand, and he will thoroughly cleanse what he has threshed and will gather his wheat into the storehouse, but he will burn up the chaff with unquenchable fire!’”
-(Mt.
-3:1–12).
+His winnowing fork is in his hand, and he will thoroughly cleanse what he has threshed and will gather his wheat into the storehouse, but he will burn up the chaff with unquenchable fire!”

 Question #1: What makes a person a Baptist?

-Answer: The word Baptist means “baptizer”, not “baptized”.
-John was called the Baptist because God sent him to baptize others.
-Those John baptized were not called Baptists.
+The Answer: The word baptist means “baptizer”, not “baptized”.
+John was called John the Baptist, not because John himself was baptized (as far as we know, he never was), but because he baptized others, and the people baptized by John were not called Baptists.

-Question #2: Who was John, according to the prophet Isaiah?
+Question #2: Who was John the Baptist, according to the prophet Isaiah?

 Question #3: What did God send John to preach to Israel?